What We Mean When We Talk About 'Suburban Women Voters'

 The general focus on white, educated suburban voters points to the strategy that most of these articles and pundits and strategists are talking about when they talk about suburbs: swinging the swingable voters.

-As a Hillary Clinton campaign official told the Washington Post just before the 2016 election: "We know that white suburban women are critical for both parties . . . and the lowest hanging fruit for expansion among that group is more likely to be college-educated white women."
+As a Hillary Clinton campaign official told The Washington Post just before the 2016 election: "We know that white suburban women are critical for both parties ... and the lowest hanging fruit for expansion among that group is more likely to be college-educated white women."

 That expansion has already happened for Democrats.
 In the past couple of decades, college-educated white people — women and men alike — have swung away from Republicans and toward Democrats.

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.